Title : Distinguish Prof.

 RESEARCH INTERESTS

-Dr. Babel specializes in hydrologic and water resources modeling as applied to integrated water resources management.
+Prof. Babel specializes in hydrologic and water resources modeling as applied to integrated water resources management.
 His interest areas are very much diverse and include watershed modeling and management; water resources allocation and management; water resources and socio-economic development; water supply system and management; and climate change on hydrology and water resources.
 Research related to groundwater resources management and drought analysis, forecasting and management are also of interest.

 TEACHING